FPGA-Research-Manchester/FABulous/README.md

 To generate a model and bitstream for a specific design call `run_FABulous_bitstream npnr <dir_to_top>` which will generate a bitstream for the provided design in the same folder as the design.

-To exit the shell simply type `exit` and will terminate the shell.
+To exit the shell simply type `exit` and this will terminate the shell.

 A demo of the whole flow: